 The most important measure for the performance of a quantum computer is the number of "qubits" it has.
 A qubit is a quantum bit in a yet unknown state of either 0 or 1, which will be revealed at the end of the computation.
-Gate time is also an important measure (this is currently 20Mhz, but risk assessments should anticipate increases).
+Gate time is also an important measure (risk assessments should anticipate increases).

 For cryptographic purposes, the number of qubits needs to be at least as high as the number of key bits, but sometimes even much higher.
-This observation on its own suggests that secret keybased cryptosystems might be impacted before classical public key cryptosystems like RSA (with thousands of key bits).
+This observation on its own suggests that ECC-based cryptosystems might be impacted before classical public key cryptosystems like RSA (with thousands of key bits).

-Moreover, implementations of qubits suffer from "decoherence" where the information is lost to the environment.
+Moreover, implementations of qubits suffer from "decoherence" (i.e. errors) where the information is lost to the environment.
 This problem can be addressed by combining a number of "physical" qubits into "logical" qubits, dramatically increasing however the number of required qubits (e.g. increasing the number of qubits needed for breaking today's cryptosystems from thousands to millions).
+Research in this space indicates possibly upcoming improvements, be it through new chip architectures or advances in materials research.

 Both aspects eventually explain why current time estimates for the availability of quantum computers able to break specific cryptographic algorithms vary widely.
-In December 2023 IBM announced the introduction of a 1121 qubit quantum processor and much research is scheduled to increase this number (c.f. https://www.ibm.com/quantum/roadmap).
-Such processors should not be confused with a completely different type of quantum computer that solves a very different type of problem and that is already available with thousands of qubits (e.g. D-Wave 2000Q).
+In December 2023 IBM announced the implementation of a record-size laboratory-environment 1121 qubit quantum processor and at the same time explained they will refocus research on their modular 100+ qubit processor designs with error correction for scalable commercialization.
+Such general quantum computers, irrespective of their modular or non-modular design, must not be confused with a completely different type of quantum computer that solves a very different type of problem and that is already available with thousands of qubits (e.g. D-Wave 2000Q).
 D-Wave computers use quantum annealing, but there is no evidence that this technology can be used to perform general quantum computations as would be needed for breaking crypto primitives.
-Current research progress suggests that quantum computers capable of attacking cryptosystems of hundreds, let alone thousands, of key bits are still decades away and would require the allocation of resources similar to the Apollo space program (see for example "Status of quantum computer development" by BSI [198]).